ory/hydra/docs/docs/production.md

 endpoint.

 We generally advise to run ORY Hydra with `hydra serve all` which listens on both ports in one process.
-Please be aware that the `memory` backend will not work in this mode.

 ### Binding to different interfaces or UNIX sockets